Fantomex: Fictional character biography

 Fantomex then leads Professor Xavier and Jean Grey to the Chunnel, which is filled with people and animals that Weapon XII has turned into mindless slaves.
 Knowing that those who have fallen prey to Weapon XII's influence are lost, Fantomex kills Darkstar and all others who are mentally connected to the creature.
 After Fantomex destroys Weapon XII by using a remote detonator, it is noticed that there are two empty Weapon Plus transport tubes in the Chunnel: one that held the violent Weapon XII and another that held something called Weapon XIII.
-After the battle, Fantomex's ceramic mask slips a bit and Grey uses her telepathy to deduce his true identity: Fantomex is Weapon XIII and had also been in transit in the Chunnel.
-It was during the accident in the Chunnel that he escaped and was subsequently chased to the X-Corporation building.
+After the battle, Fantomex's ceramic mask slips slightly, allowing Grey to deduce his true identity as Weapon XIII.
+Fantomex is revealed to have been in transit in the Chunnel, but escaped and was subsequently chased to the X-Corporation building.
 Fantomex assures Grey that he refuses to be anyone's soldier.
 Grey allows Fantomex to disappear into the Chunnel before the authorities arrive.

 Weapon X and Mystique

-Later on, Fantomex tries to track down Sublime, the director of the Weapon Plus program.
+Later on, Fantomex tries to track down Sublime, the director of Weapon Plus.
 However, upon examining his empty grave, Fantomex finds a note reading "Roanoke".
 He locates the secret facility of the splinter program Weapon X and finds it abandoned except for Agent Zero.
 The pair reluctantly joins forces and travel to the site of Roanoke, a town whose inhabitants were slaughtered after Weapon X unleashed a brainwashed Wolverine on them years earlier.
 There, the three encounter Sublime but are opposed by his U-Men and forced to flee against overwhelming odds.
 In an attempt to escape in E.V.A., Fantomex is shot and left for dead.

 Fantomex manages to survive.
-Some time later is contacted by the diminutive mutant Shortpack, who seeks his help in assassinating mutant arms dealer Steinbeck, in revenge for his killing of an agent under Shortpack's care.
+Some time later, he is contacted by the diminutive mutant Shortpack, who seeks his help in assassinating mutant arms dealer Steinbeck in revenge for his killing of an agent under Shortpack's care.
 Fantomex refuses, not wanting to become responsible for allowing Shortpack to become a killer.
 Shortpack is captured by Steinbeck soon after, and whilst investigating his disappearance, Mystique learns of his meeting with Fantomex.
 Though despising him after a past encounter in Madagascar, Mystique finds Fantomex in Monte Carlo, once again operating under the pretense of being a mutant thief, and learns of Shortpack's plan.
 As she leaves to rescue him, Fantomex follows and uncovers her intent to assassinate Xavier.
 In exchange for his silence, Fantomex bids Mystique perform a heist for him.
 After she returns with the stolen goods (a vintage Spider-Man costume), Mystique infects Fantomex and E.V.A. with a techno-organic virus, seemingly killing them both to keep her plan secret.
 However, it was all a ruse as Mystique knew she was being monitored by Steinbeck's ally Shepard.
 Fantomex later resurfaces and helps Mystique capture Shepard, giving her access to Steinbeck whom she finally defeats.